folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Hold shelf expiration.** The notice is sent before or when the item is no longer available for pickup on the hold shelf.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the item’s time on the hold shelf expires, select **Upon/At**.
 * To send the notice before the item’s time on the hold shelf expires, select **Before**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, before its time on the hold shelf expires, select **One Time**.
-To send the notice multiple times before the item’s time on the hold shelf expires, select **Recurring** and enter how often the notice sends until the hold shelf expiration is reached.
+To send the notice multiple times, select **Recurring** and enter how often the notice sends until the hold shelf expiration is reached.

 **Request expiration.** The notice is sent before or when the request expires.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the request expires, select **Upon/At**.
 * To send the notice before the request expires, select **Before**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, before the request expires, select **One Time**.
-To send the notice multiple times before the request expires, select **Recurring** and enter how often the notice sends until the request expiration is reached.
+To send the notice multiple times, select **Recurring** and enter how often the notice sends until the request expiration is reached.

 #### Fee/fine notices triggering events